-No problem at all with glass bottles – the enjoyment of your beverages is always genuine and unaltered (provided you gave it a good rinse in between, obviously).
+No problem at all with glass bottles – the enjoyment of your beverages is always genuine and unaltered (provided you gave the bottle a good rinse in between, obviously).

 Due to its very hard and smooth surface, it is very easy to clean and therefore very hygienic.
 Even after many years, a glass bottle still has the same pristine quality as on the first day.

-Glass is made from abundant raw materials and the production process is far less harmful to our environment than, for example, aluminum or plastic.
+Glass is made from abundant raw materials, and the production process is far less harmful to our environment than, for example, the process of making items from aluminum or plastic.

-In addition, glass can be recycled endlessly – with minimal energy consumption or any loss of quality.
+In addition, glass can be recycled endlessly – with minimal energy consumption and without any loss of quality.